ajayrandhawa/Socket-Programming-C/README.md

 - Send and receive messages.
 - Close the socket.

-## Prerequisites

-- Basic Understanding of the C Programming language.
-- Basic Knowledge of a Linux command line, editing text files on a linux system.

-## Setup Enviornment

-- Debian 7 Linux Machine or Windows System With GCC Compiler.
-- Vim or Code Editor for Editing C Code.

 ## Client Socket Workflow

 * Create a socket using the socket() function;